Business Processes and Business Logic

 -

 BPL processes, which are based on the class Ens.BusinessProcessBPLOpens in a new tab.
 To create these processes, you use a graphical editor that is intended for use by nontechnical users.
-This editor is available in the Management Portal and Studio.
 See Developing BPL Processes.

 The name of these processes comes from BPL (Business Process Language), which is the XML-based language that InterSystems IRIS uses to represent their definitions.